louthy/language-ext/LanguageExt.Core/Immutable Collections/Iterator/README.md

 `Iterator<A>` is a functional-wrapper for `IEnumerator<A>`.
 The abstraction leaks a little, so it's worth understanding how it works by reading the details below.
-On the whole it behaves like an immutable stream that caches values as it goes, but there's some footguns that you should be aware of so that they can be avoided.
+On the whole, it behaves like an immutable stream that caches values as it goes, but there are some footguns that you should be aware of so that they can be avoided.

 ## Problem: `IEnumerator<A>`